jkomoros/CASsim/README.md

 simulation.
 This should return null when a run of a simulation is finished.
-Typically your generator function will call out to helper functions (for example, generating the first frame, determining if a simulation is done, etc.) randomGenerator is an object with a method, `quick()`, that will return a number between 0.0 and 1.0.
+Typically your generator function will call out to helper functions (for example, generating the first frame, determining if a simulation is done, etc.) randomGenerator is a fucntion that, when called, will return a number between 0.0 and 1.0, in a deterministic order for this seed.
 This generator is based on the seeded values; use it instead of Math.random() to generate deterministic results.

 `frameScorer(frame, normalizedSimOptions) => an array of numbers between 0.0 and 1.0 or below 0 to signal indeterminate` This method takes a frame and scores it,